phdegen/object_detection_on_zynq_mpsoc/README.md

 # OBJECT DETECTION ON THE ZYNQ MPSOC

 The repository contains the main work of the Master thesis conducted by Ph.
 Degen in summer 2017.
+It implements an embedded object detection platform realised on the Xilinx zcu 102 board featuring a Zynq Ultrascale+ MPSOC.
+The underlying algorithm is *SqueezeDet* from [this repo](https://github.com/BichenWuUCB/squeezeDet).
+The weights and activations are quantised and two hardware accelerators are designed with the help of Xilinx's SDSoC and High-Level Synthesis Compiler (Vivado HLS).
 The different directories are quickly explained in the following.

 * doc/ : The doc directory contains the actual master thesis report and a guide that illustrates what is needed to run a compilation and/or run the application on the board/system.